Carnaux/City-Resources/README.md

 and so on...

-After the code finish generating the city it uses default values to generate a river for producing energy and consumable water.
+When the code finish generating the city it uses default values to generate a rain/drought regime wich determines the energy and consumable water production.

 References